Best Things To Do In Coupeville WA

 • Little Red Hen Bakery: a small-batch bakery known for crusty loaves, pastries, and drip coffee; it’s a short walk from the wharf and often sells out by midday.

-• Toby’s Tavern: the traditional waterfront pub with pub food, a pool table, and local craft beers; a good choice for a relaxed evening.
+• Toby’s Tavern: the eclectic waterfront pub with pub food, a pool table, local craft beers, and characters; a good choice for a relaxed adult evening since they don’t let anyone under 21 enter.

-You’ll also find small gift-and-food shops along Front Street and within a few blocks.
-These places pair local art, ceramics, and pantry goods with ready-to-eat seafood and sandwiches, making downtown Coupeville easy to explore on foot between sights.
+You’ll also find small gift-and-food shops along Front Street as well as our favorite Indie bookstore, Kingfisher Books.
+These places pair local art, ceramics, fun gifts, yarn, and paper good with seafood and sandwiches, making downtown Coupeville easy to explore on foot between sights.

 Local flavor, shops, inns, and stories around Coupeville

 Named for Captain Thomas Coupe, Coupeville is often described as one of Washington state’s oldest towns, sitting right on the shores of Penn Cove with breathtaking, stunning views of the Olympic Mountains across Puget Sound.
-In the heart of Coupeville you’ll find baked goods, Seattle’s best coffee, cute gift shops, and a handful of places to stay when you want to stay on Whidbey Island.
+In the heart of Coupeville you’ll find baked goods, local coffee, cute gift shops, and a handful of places to stay when you want to make it an overnight on Whidbey Island.

 Places to visit and places to find around Coupeville include a mix of food, lodging, and small galleries:

-• Aqua Gifts, Practical Magic, and Briggs Shore Ceramics: local gift shops and studios where you can pick up pottery, artisan gifts, and that touch of dutch or nautical flair to take home.
+• Aqua Gifts, Kingfisher Bookstore, and Sea Bre’s Yarn: local gift shops and studios where you can pick up artisan gifts, kids toys, or that Touch of Dutch or nautical flair to take home.

-• Price Sculpture Park and the historic wharf: unique outdoor spots that pair short walks with art or maritime history right on the water.
+• Th historic wharf: pair a short walk with maritime history right on the water.

 Which Areas Have The Best Nightlife in Coupeville?